Bodyshell integrity: unstable; footwell area: unstable

 The tested cars were equipped with safety features including airbags (front, side and curtain), front passenger airbag cut-off switch, rear Isofix mounts, seat belt reminder (front and rear), and ESC.
 The car complies with GTR 9 – UN 127 pedestrian protection as well.

 Adult Occupant Protection

-In the adult occupant protection category, the report said that the protection offered to the driver’s and passenger’s head and neck was good.
-The protection offered to the driver’s chest was marginal while the passenger’s chest was good.
-Driver’s and passenger’s knees showed marginal protection as they could impact with dangerous structures behind the dashboard supported by the transfascia tube.
-Driver’s tibias showed adequate and good protection while passenger’s tibias showed good protection.
-However, both bodyshell and footwell areas were rated as unstable and not capable of withstanding further loadings.
+In the adult occupant protection tests, the report said that the protection offered to the driver’s and passenger’s head and neck was good.
+Driver’s chest showed marginal protection and the passenger’s chest showed good protection.
+Driver’s and passenger’s knees showed marginal protection as they can impact dangerous structures behind the fascia.
+Driver’s tibias showed adequate protection and passenger’s tibias showed good and adequate protection.
+However, the footwell area was rated as unstable.
+The bodyshell was also rated as unstable and it is not capable of withstanding further loadings.

 Child Occupant Protection